Looking for tyre pressure Data/Charts? If so Click here

 If you find the tyre is over inflated you can let some air out by pressing the center of the valve core down with a match or something of similar size. deflate in small bursts checking regularly to ensure you don’t let to much out, if you do don’t worry just top up as necessary.

-If your tyre requires inflating then ideally you should inflate when the tyre is cold as a warm tyre can increase tyre pressures by around 2 psi, use a foot pump, plug in 12v inflater or your local fuel station should have a tyre pressure inflater on their forecourt.
+If your tyre requires inflating then ideally you should inflate them when the tyre is cold as a warm tyre can increase tyre pressures by around 2 psi, use a foot pump, plug in 12v inflater or your local fuel station should have a tyre pressure inflater on their forecourt.

 Should a car, van or trailer be loaded or have weight in when checking the tyre pressure?